In St Davids…

 - The Grove – a Brains pub just off the top of Caerfai road.
 Serves a selection of lunch and dinner options.
 Has a fantastic “secret garden” area for little ones (and older) to run around in.

 - The Farmers Arms – just off the Cross square, down Goat Street you’ll find “the Farmers”.
 Serves proper pub food at decent prices, the pub garden overlooks the top of the Cathedral.
 Enjoy a fantastic sunset whilst polishing off “an angry dog” – it’s a burger.
 Dog friendly.

 - St Davids Kitchen – a brilliant restaurant, cafe and bar, with a strong local “Farm to Fork” ethos.
 An excellent selection of locally sourced meats, vegetables and general welsh goodness, with one of the best gin lists in Pembrokeshire.
 You can even sit on a table named after our gorgeous view – Caerfai

 - Grub Kitchen – just slightly out of St Davids, grub kitchen offers the opportunity to experience creative and delicious edible insect sides, fully-fledged entomophagic dishes, or traditional fare.
 Food is always seasonal, sustainable and local.

-- The Cross Hotel – on the Cross Square, redeveloped and under new management as of 2015.
+- St Davids Cross Hotel – on the Cross Square, redeveloped and under new management as of 2015.
 Serves a selection of local produce.
 Has a large dining area bookable for larger family gatherings.

 - Saffron – our local Indian restaurant.
 Always good food and great service.
 Provides a takeaway service – handy for those rainy days.